vtex-apps/io-documentation/docs/en/Recipes/layout/building-a-product-details-page.md

 }
 ```

-### Mobile
+## Mobile

-Its important to note that the `flex-layout` makes some modifications depending if you are on mobile.
-Check the `flex-layout` tutorial for more information.
+Have in mind that the `flex-layout` may suffer modifications if you are on mobile mode.
+You can check the [Flex Layout](https://vtex.io/docs/recipes/layout/using-flex-layout) recipe out for more information.

 ![](https://i.ibb.co/vcTGBpq/image.png)